Interfaith inclusion

 Welcoming opens the door with dignity and kindness.
 Belonging helps people find a meaningful place in Jewish life.

 Interfaith families are an important part of contemporary Jewish life.
 Throughout my career, I have worked with couples and families navigating questions of identity, tradition, belonging, and Jewish practice.
-My role is not to judge where people are.
-It is to listen, teach, support, and help families take meaningful next steps in their Jewish journey.
+My role is not to judge where people are, but to listen, teach, support, and help families take meaningful next steps in their Jewish journey.

 My goal is not only for interfaith family members to feel welcome in Jewish communities, but for them to become confident participants in the Jewish lives of their families—as learners, supporters, and partners in creating Jewish homes and raising Jewish children.